-Figure 4: Single Product with part commonality
+Figure 4: Single Product with Part Commonality

+All open literature within this category address the disassembly scheduling problem with deterministic parameters.
 In 1997 Taleb, Gupta, and Brennan (TGB) offer a reverse MRP-based algorithm for a disassembly product structure that includes common parts and materials.
 Their objective is to minimize the total number of end items to disassemble to fulfill the demand for components.
-The authors assume lead times are constant, no defects, and unrestricted capacity.
+The authors assume lead times are constant and no defects.

-Neuendoft et al extends the work of TGB (1997) by presenting an algorithm based on Petri Nets.
+Neuendoft et al. (2001) extend the work of TGB (1997) by presenting an algorithm based on Petri Nets.
 In the first step of the algorithm, the minimal number of root items to meet the total demand of all leaf items is computed.
 The second step details the disassembly schedule of the root item so that demand in each period can be satisfied.
 The authors show that their Petri Net algorithm, overcomes many of the shortcomings of the TGB algorithm.
 Most notably, the TGB algorithm has the assumption that parts commonality occurs at the same level within the disassembly product structure making the algorithm less extendable to a variety of product structures.

-In the work of Lee et. al. (2004) their integer programming formulation is modified to solve single product disassembly problems with parts commonality.
+Lee et al. (2004) modify their integer programming formulation to solve single product disassembly problems with parts commonality.
 The cost-based objective remains the same.
 However, the inventory balance constraints are modified to account for the potential of multiple parents for a given item.
-The result of their integer programming solution are compared with Taleb Gupta, and Brennan (TGB) (1997; single product with part commonality) and Neuendorf et al (2001) who in additional to their Petri Net algorithm, present a corrected version of TGB to overcome the round-off errors observed in the TGB original solution.
+The result of their integer programming solution are compared with TGB (1997; single product with part commonality) and Neuendorf et al. (2001) who in addition to their Petri Net algorithm, present a corrected version of TGB to overcome the round-off errors observed in the TGB original solution.
 Results show that the integer programming models achieve the optimal solution for the existing problems in the open literature and provide optimal or near-optimal solutions to a set of randomly generated test problems.
-The cost-based objective function proves to be particularly useful when compared with TGB, since multiple solutions exist and the cost-based objective presented in the paper provides a method to distinguish among the solutions generating the same number of products to be disassembled.
-Extensions to the integer programming models call for incorporation of defective parts and/ or components, stochastic demands and disassembly operation times.
+The cost-based objective presented in the paper provides a method to distinguish among multiple solutions generating the same number of products to be disassembled.